mrdotan/apicv10/instructions/Lab0/index.md

  Summary
 =============================================================

-You completed the APIC VEST Lab 0 - Get Started.
+You completed the APIC Workshop Lab 0 - Get Started.
 Throughout the tutorial, you explored the key takeaways:

 -   Access the Lab environment.